imazen/imageflow-dotnet-server/README.md

 ## Migrating from ImageResizer

 ### General Notes
+* Imageflow does not let shadows overwhelm image highlights (it resizes images in linear RGB instead of averaging compressed sRGB values).
+This is correct behavior, but can lower the visual impact of certain images while improving most.
+To restore the old behavior add `down.colorspace=srgb`.
+  To do this site-wide, use `.AddCommandDefault("down.colorspace", "srgb")`
+* Imageflow focuses on correctness, so it does not over-sharpen images by default.
+For some image types, additional sharpening is appropriate.
+You can make images slightly sharper by using the Mitchell resampling filter with `.AddCommandDefault("down.filter", "mitchell")`.
+  You can add stronger sharpening with `.AddCommandDefault("f.sharpen", "15")`
 * Unlike ImageResizer, Imageflow does not support .TIFF files.
 Please convert them to .png or .jpg before migrating to Imageflow.NET Server.
 There is no secure open-source codec for .TIFF files, so we chose to not support the format.
 * Nearly all querystring commands are supported, with few infrequently exceptions: